SUBMISSION GUIDELINES

 as a Word attachment.
 This is more likely with prose than with poetry.

-By submitting your work to the Apple Valley Review, you grant us first serial
+Apple Valley Review, you grant us first serial

 rights and the right to archive your work online for an indefinite period of